NHQ/nbfs/README.md

 There is also a helper method for the File System API.
 * setStorage(type, size)

-Calling this method with reinit he fs for you in private.
-The defaults are
+Call this method before any others if you don't want these defaults:
 ```js
 type = window.PERMANENT // otherwise window.TEMPORARY
 size = 1024 * 1024 * 1024 // in bytes